Our Testing Process

 The first step in our testing process is the consultation appointment.
 It will typically last somewhere between 45 minutes and 1 hour.
 This appointment is necessary in determining if testing is warranted and, if so, what tests are needed for the psychologist to determine an accurate diagnosis.
 The psychologist will ask questions about the patient’s concerns, symptoms, childhood and development, traumatic history, psychiatric history, medical history, education, occupation, social history, substance use, and coping & supports.

 After the consultation, our Testing Coordinators will reach out to schedule the next two steps.
-The time between the consultation and the next step (testing day) may differ based on the type of testing ordered by the psychologist.
+The time between the consultation and the next step (testing day) may differ based on the type of testing ordered by the psychologist, but the entire process may take several months.

 What to bring

-• If the client has had previous testing, bring copies to your consultation, or email them to [email protected] prior to the consultation.
+- If the client has had previous testing, bring copies to your evaluation, or email them to [email protected] prior to the consultation.

 For minors